 The app will automatically link files to instruments based on data in the file, usually the header.
 In absence of this, the last alphanumeric word from the filename (for input by upload) and/or the full path (for continuous input) will be used instead.
 An underscore will usually be considered part of the identifier.
 This to match BH_14 and not BH in a filename, for example.

 In case of a new file with previously unknown instruments / sensors, the application will populate the system with the correct instruments and their position.

 Note that within an instrument, sensors will be matched by column number, if applicable.

 Caution: As an administrator, you may change the identification of an instrument.
 This can break things, so only do this if you know exactly what you are doing.

 Barring exceptions, metadata such as units is only read the first time.
 This is consciously so, to make changes in the application possible.
 If not, the data would be overwritten every time, by metadata in files over which you may not have control.

 Vision 42 can handle milliseconds.
-For the time format, up to one tenth of a microsecond is being read.
-For the database, this is rounded to milliseconds, because the hard limit of the plots is one millisecond.
+For the time format, fractional seconds of arbitrary precision are being read.
+For the database, this is rounded to milliseconds, because the hard limit of the plots is 1 millisecond.

 Editing in Excel

 For example, editing in Excel can be useful for correcting depth errors in inclinometer measurements.
 After missing a "click," the remaining column can be slid down and the missing value of the previous measurement can be inserted.
 Using an ordinary editor, this is all too laborious.